DeMaCS-UNICAL/BrainyBot/README.md

 <h3 align="center">BrainyBot</h3>

   <p align="center">
-    BrainyBot is a robot capable of solving the Candy Crush Saga and Ball Sort Puzzle video games using touching a phone screen.
+    BrainyBot is a robot capable of solving games of the types Match-3 (like Candy Crush Saga) or Ball Sort Puzzles over a phone touchscreen.
-    Based on the great TapsterBot design from Jason Huggins (https://github.com/tapsterbot/tapsterbot, https://tapster.io/)
+    BrainyBit is based on the great TapsterBot design from Jason Huggins (https://github.com/tapsterbot/tapsterbot, https://tapster.io/)
     <br />
     <a href="https://github.com/DeMaCS-UNICAL/BrainyBot/tree/main/docs/index.md"><strong>Explore the docs »</strong></a>
     <br />